linn/kazoo.site/index.md

 Kazoo provides simple and intuative way to play music all around your home.

 Kazoo has been designed to control Linn DS systems and Kazoo Server.
-Kazoo will also work with 3rd party UPnP/AV media server but for the best music experience we recommend using Kazoo with Kazoo Server.
+Kazoo will also work with 3rd party UPnP/AV media servers, but for the best music experience, we recommend using Kazoo with Kazoo Server.

-Kazoo is available for iPad, Windows and Mac.
+Kazoo is available for iPad (iOS 6.0 and later), Windows (Windows XP SP3 and later) and Mac (Lion and later).

 ## Operation